fieldtrip/website/workshop/practicalmeeg2022/handson_artifacts.md

 Rather than excluding the data segments affected by artifacts from further analysis, we can also subtract the contribution of the artifacts from the data.
 This is in principle the same as what we do when we apply a band-stop filter to remove the line noise.

-The strategy for this is to use **[ft_componentanalysis](/reference/ft_componentanalysis)** top make an ICA composition.
+The strategy for this is to use **[ft_componentanalysis](/reference/ft_componentanalysis)** to make an ICA composition.
 By inspecting the component topographies and time courses we can identify which components reflect the artifacts.
 Using **[ft_rejectcomponent](/reference/ft_rejectcomponent)** we can back-project the components back to the channels, minus those components that capture the artifactual signal contributions.

 Note that ICA assumes a stationary mixing of all the (brain and artifact) sources to the channels.
 If the subject moves their head it will not affect the EEG, as the electrodes are attached to the scalp, but may affect the MEG topographies.
 The spatial sensitivity of the EEG, and the planar and gradiometer MEG channels will also be different.
 Nevertheless, we do expect all three channel types to pick up some signatures of the EOG and ECG artifacts.